HandBrake/HandBrake-docs/source/docs/en/1.5.0/developer/build-windows.markdown

 ## Command line interface and LibHB

 Building the HandBrake [CLI](abbr:Command Line Interface) and LibHB (`hb.dll`) for Windows requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
-Ubuntu 20.04 LTS or later are recommended; other distros may work as well.
+A recent Ubuntu LTS release is recommended; recent releases from other distros may work as well.
+Virtual machines and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) are supported.
 In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as some packaged versions have issues that can produce non-functioning builds.

 ### Installing dependencies on Ubuntu

-The following instructions are for [Ubuntu](https://www.ubuntu.com) 20.04 (Focal Fossa).
+The following instructions are for [Ubuntu](https://www.ubuntu.com) 22.04 (Jammy Jellyfish) and 20.04 (Focal Fossa).
-These should also work with Windows Subsystem for Linux.

 Basic requirements to run commands: